 For example, let’s say you are a leader at a university that has been around for many years and has great brand recognition.
 Your university is known for specific types of education programs, but to stay current, you’ve created and launched new degrees tailored to the current job market.
 You’ll want to create content that describes these new programs, why they were created, and why they’re valuable.
 These could be blog posts, videos, or even a press release.

 Consideration stage content is content that prospective customers will look for when there are multiple solutions for their problem.

-An example of decision stage content for the higher education industry might be, “ What’s the difference between an Master of Healthcare Administration and an Executive MHA?”
+An example of consideration stage content for the higher education industry might be, “ What’s the difference between a Master of Healthcare Administration and an Executive MHA?”

 Prospective Student's Problem: Which master's program is best for advancing my career?

-University's Solution: Evaluation stage content that compares the advantages and disadvantages of pursuing each degree within the context of career advancement.
+University's Solution: Consideration stage content that compares the advantages and disadvantages of pursuing each degree within the context of career advancement.

 Consideration stage content will mostly be used in the “ convert” stage of the Strategic Marketing Methodology.

 Decision stage content is content that a prospective customer, or student in our case, will use to decide between their available options.